Theropod/FusionApp/试制聚合H5网页〇一型改四/readme.md

 there's also a helper js file i used, which is  unnecessary for building.

+you can copy the project folder, or just import the fas file.

 ---
 Link to the [homepage](https://github.com/Theropod/FusionAPP-StartPage) for this app